-(b) Transtide Kingsview Limited Partnership ("Kingsview LP") was formed in 2016 for the purpose of purchasing certain real estate assets that were security for a mortgage loan receivable of the Corporation that was in default and under foreclosure.
-The Corporation is the sole limited partner of Kingsview LP and holds a 99.999% equity interest.
-The sole director of the GP is the son of one of the Directors and voting shareholders of the Corporation.
-The GP holds a 0.001% equity interest in Kingsview LP.
+Transtide Kingsview Limited Partnership ("Kingsview LP") was formed in 2016 for the purpose of purchasing certain real estate assets that were security for a mortgage loan receivable of the Corporation that was in default and under foreclosure.
+The Corporation was the sole limited partner of Kingsview LP and held a 99.999% equity interest.
+The sole director of the GP was the son of one of the Directors and voting shareholders of the Corporation.
+The GP held a 0.001% equity interest in Kingsview LP.